Australian

 The Southeast

-Tasmania produces Australia’s best shellfish and cold-water
+waterfront.
+Tasmania produces Australia’s best shellfish and

-by one of the excellent Tasmanian wines.
+accompanied by one of the excellent Tasmanian wines.

 Day 2: Your guide will meet you this morning your hotel for